Connie Chung: CBS

-In 1989, Chung left NBC for CBS, where she hosted Saturday Night with Connie Chung (later renamed Face to Face with Connie Chung) (1989–90) and anchored the CBS Sunday Evening News (1989–93).
+In 1989, Chung returned to CBS to host Saturday Night with Connie Chung (later renamed Face to Face with Connie Chung) (1989–90) and anchor CBS Sunday Evening News (1989–1993).
+The former show was also planned to move to Mondays, but Chung's increasing health commitments and pregnancy led to the show being replaced by The Trials of Rosie O'Neill.
 On June 1, 1993, she became the second woman (after Barbara Walters with ABC in 1976) to co-anchor a major network's national weekday news broadcast.
 While hosting the CBS Evening News, Chung also hosted a side project on CBS, Eye to Eye with Connie Chung.
 After her co-anchoring duties with Dan Rather ended in 1995, Chung left CBS.
-She eventually jumped to ABC News, where she cohosted the Monday edition of 20/20 with Charles Gibson and began independent interviews, a field that would soon become her trademark.
+She eventually jumped to ABC News, where she co-hosted the Monday edition of 20/20 with Charles Gibson and began independent interviews.

 Kathleen Gingrich interview

-In a January 5, 1995, interview with Kathleen Gingrich, mother of Republican politician Newt Gingrich, on Eye to Eye, Mrs. Gingrich said she could not say what her son thought about First Lady Hillary Clinton on the air.
-Chung asked Mrs. Gingrich to "just whisper it to me, just between you and me," and Mrs. Gingrich's microphone volume was turned up as she replied "He thinks she's a bitch."
-Many people interpreted Chung's suggestion that if Mrs. Gingrich would whisper this statement it would be promised that the statement would be off the record.
-Bill Carter for The New York Times reported, "Ms. Chung had become the object of some of the most ferocious criticism, justified or not, ever directed at any network anchor as a result of her now infamous interview with Speaker Newt Gingrich's mother, Kathleen."
-The interview was also parodied on Saturday Night Live.
+In an interview by Chung on Eye to Eye with Kathleen Gingrich on January 5, 1995, (mother of Republican politician Newt Gingrich), Mrs. Gingrich said she could not say what her son thought about First Lady Hillary Clinton on the air.
+Chung asked Mrs. Gingrich to "just whisper it to me, just between you and me"; Mrs. Gingrich's microphone volume was turned up as she replied, "He thinks she's a bitch".
+Many people interpreted Chung's suggestion to Mrs. Gingrich that she whisper her response as a promise that it would be off the record.
+Bill Carter for The New York Times reported, "Ms. Chung had become the object of some of the most ferocious criticism, justified or not, ever directed at any network anchor as a result of her now infamous interview with Speaker Newt Gingrich's mother, Kathleen".
+The interview was parodied on Saturday Night Live.

 Oklahoma City bombing interview

 A few months later, in the wake of the April 1995 Oklahoma City bombing, Chung was widely criticized for sarcasm as she asked an Oklahoma City Fire Department spokesman, "Can the Oklahoma City Fire Department handle this?"
 Many Oklahomans felt the question was insensitive to the situation.
 A few women created "Bite Me, Connie Chung" shirts in response to the interview.
 Thousands of viewers in Oklahoma and elsewhere called and wrote letters of protest over the tone of the questions.
-Moreover, co-anchor Dan Rather was irate that Chung was sent from New York to the assignment while he was already in nearby Texas.
-Consequently, after public outcry, and Rather's complaints, Chung was given a choice to resign or move to weekend anchor or morning anchor.
-Chung left the network after being removed as co-anchor of CBS Evening News.
+Moreover, co-anchor Dan Rather took particular offense that Chung was sent from New York to the assignment, as he was already nearby in his home state of Texas.
+Consequently, after public outcry, and Rather's complaints, Chung left the network after being removed as co-anchor of CBS Evening News.